1. Home

 Solar inverters rarely require maintenance.
 When something goes wrong, inverters are usually replaced, not repaired.

-If your system is working less efficiently than usual or not generating new electricity at all, then it may be time to contact your solar company to see what maintenance is required.
+If your system is working less efficiently than usual or not generating electricity at all, it may be time to contact your solar company to see what maintenance is required.
 Trying to troubleshoot inverter problems on your own can be dangerous and could invalidate warranties.

 What Solar Inverter Is Right for My Home?